 Don’t be intimidated by this elegant tart.
 It’s actually quite simple and couldn’t be more delicious.
 A toasty buttery crust is filled with a sweet vanilla cream, topped with fresh strawberries and a dusting of sugar before serving.

-Make the crust: Whisk the vegetable oil, egg yolk, milk and vinegar in a bowl.
+Make the crust: Whisk the vegetable oil, egg yolk, milk and vinegar in a medium bowl.
 Pulse the flour, baking powder, sugar and salt in a food processor to combine; add the butter and pulse until the mixture looks like coarse meal.
 Add the milk mixture and pulse once or twice, just to moisten the flour.

 Photograph by Con Poulos

-Recipe courtesy of Food Network Magazine
+Courtesy of Food Network Magazine

 Price and stock may change after publish date, and we may make money off